The best IKEA bedding

 IKEA bedding delivery conditions

-When ordering from IKEA directly, delivery charges are based on your order size.
+Delivery is not free, and delivery charges are based on your order size.

 Delivery can be to your home or, for a reduced fee, to a courier pick-up point.